-Correlation between size of CoFe2O4 Nanoparticles Determined from Experimental and Calculated data by Different Mathematical Models
+Correlation Between Size of CoFe2O4 Nanoparticles Determined from Experimental and Calculated Data by Different Mathematical Models

-Faculty of Chemistry, "Alexandru Ioan Cuza” from Iasi, University, Carol I Bvd.
+Faculty of Chemistry, University “Alexandru Ioan Cuza” from Iasi, Carol I Bvd.
 No. 11, Iasi 700506, Romania.